MassDotMoney/nested-ledger-plugin/README.md

 `speculos`

 Open a browser page and enter `localhost:5000` in the url field.
-The browser page should be emulating a ledger Nano S.
+The browser page should be emulating a Nano S.

 In another terminal window type: